AbsaOSS/cobrix/README.md

 - #### 0.4.1 released 15 Mar 2019
   - This is a minor feature release.
   - Added an option to specify if and how strings should be trimmed.
-  - Added an option to select an EBCDIC code page with support of non-pritable characters.
+  - Added an option to select an EBCDIC code page with support of non-printable characters.

 - #### 0.4.0 released 6 Mar 2019
   - This is a minor feature release.